 - Teaching guide (22 pages)

-- A reproduction of the Heart
+- A replica of the Heart

-- Instructions for making a heart
+- Instructions for making a heart in class

 - The story of the creation of the Heart from Auschwitz as told by Zlatka Pitluk, the woman who initiated the project